Dogstar (band): Inception and name origin

-Band history
+History

 1994–1999: Quattro Formaggi, Our Little Visionary and live performances

 Dogstar was joined by Bret Domrose as an additional vocalist and guitarist in 1994.
 One year later, the band toured extensively throughout the U.S. and Asia, and opened for David Bowie at his 1995 Hollywood Palladium gig, where they covered a song by Pink Floyd, as well as for Bon Jovi on their 1995 These Days – Crossroads Tour in Australia and New Zealand.
 However, Miller left the band at the end of the tour.
 With Quattro Formaggi, they released their first disc, a four-track EP in 1996, via Zoo Entertainment, and followed this up with their debut album, Our Little Visionary, which was only distributed in Japan, even though Dogstar already had a worldwide fanbase at the time.
 The band also performed at the 1996 Zwemdokrock Festival in Lummen, Belgium, and the 1999 Glastonbury Festival in Pilton, Somerset, England.